mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 - user.timeSpentMapping
 - user.contibutions{.projectId.groupId.{timestamp, startTime, endTime}}

-The functions will be triggert by incoming results from the Mapswipe App.
+Those functions will be directly or indirectly triggered by incoming results from the MapSwipe App.

-By using firebase functions those attributes can be calculated in real-time and be accessed by users immediately.
+By using Firebase functions those attributes can be calculated in real-time and be accessed by users immediately.
 The use of those functions also reduces the data-transfer between the Firebase Realtime Database and Mapswipe Workers.

 On how to setup development enviroment and how to deploy functions to the Firebase instance please refer to the official [Guide on Cloud Function for Firebase](https://firebase.google.com/docs/functions/get-started).
 For more information refer to the official [Reference on Cloud Function for Firebase](https://firebase.google.com/docs/reference/functions/).
 For example function take a look at this [GitHub repository](https://github.com/firebase/functions-samples).